European Aspects of GIS

 Lesson 14 – Legal Issues and Policies

-With its 27 member states the European Union is a very complex political and social construction that is based on a large number of legal documents such as treaties, directives, regulations and communications.
-The effective laws applicable in daily life are formulated in the national legislations, taking the EU regulations into account.
-Moreover, in addition to the legal documents at the European level, EU policies define a framework for activities in various fields.
-In the context of GI, the situation is complicated as relevant regulations are spread over a number of policy and legal documents.
-In this lesson we will see which documents are the most important European documents for GI, always keeping in mind that all regulations at the EU level are (have to be) expressed in national laws.
+The European Union is a complex political and social construction that is based on numerous legal documents.
+Taking them into account, the effective laws applicable in daily life are formulated in the national legislations.
+In the context of GI, relevant regulations are spread over a number of policy and legal documents.
+We check which European documents are most important for GI.

 Lesson 15 – Conclusion

-During our tour through the European GI we encountered a variety of different aspects starting from the question, what “Europe” means.
-This lesson provides a wrap-up of the key facts found in the various lessons, giving a overview of their contents.
-The goal of this lesson is to help you discover the inter-linkages between the partly quite diverse contents of the module.
-Moreover, based on the contents of the module, some important lines of development expected in the nearer future are identified, including potentially problematic developments towards a “transparent society” in Europe.
+During the tour through the European GI we encountered a variety of aspects starting from the question, what “Europe” means.
+In a wrap-up of the key facts found in the various lessons, giving a overview of their contents, we explore inter-linkages between the quite diverse contents of the module.
+Based on this summary, we try to look into the future of European GI.